 Extending marriage to same-sex couples in Hong Kong is the only way to ensure that our gay and lesbian neighbours are afforded respect – and the tools they need to care for their spouse.
 What is universally understood with two words – “we’re married” – is not understood when a separate status is created that frontline emergency personnel, employers and even local elected officials do not understand.

-Hong Kong Marriage Equality is a community-focused organisation, and we are dedicated to winning hearts and minds and making marriage equality a reality.
+Hong Kong Marriage Equality is a community-focused organization, and we are dedicated to winning hearts and minds and making marriage equality a reality.
 Love transcends sexual orientation and gender identity, and marriage matters to everyone, gay or straight.
 When love wins, we all win.